When She Loved Me: Music and lyrics

 "When She Loved Me" is a pop song with light country influences that lasts a duration of three minutes and five seconds.
 Written in the key of F major, "When She Loved Me" is performed "tenderly" and "very freely" at a tempo of 75 beats per minute.
 A piano ballad, the song uses simple background accompaniment.
 Its melody has been described as "sad" and "aching".
 Sean Daly of the Tampa Bay Times described the ballad as a song that "captures the beauty of growing up and, for parents, the beauty of letting go".
 Newman himself described the song as a "slow ... and sort of grown-up emotional" track about the difference between feeling loved and unloved.
 CD Universe compared the ballad to the works of composer Aaron Copland and singer Fats Domino.
 According to Ellen A. Kim of Hollywood.com, "When She Loved Me" is a simple, somber song that McLachlan performs with "aching wistfulness".
 Similarly, Mary Colurso of AL.com called the track a "wistful ballad".
 BBC Online observed that, unlike Newman's previous film compositions that use tempo to convey emotion, Newman instead enlists McLachlan "to sing the eternal ache of being abandoned".
 Ben Pobjie, a writer for Medium, observed that the singer's "silken Canadian pipes turn a desperately sad song into a real wrist-slitter," comparing it to Newman's own "I Will Go Sailing No More" from the first film.
 According to Brad Green of Urban Cinefile, the ballad is a lament about "platonic, unconditional and enchantingly innocent love", themes he believes are seldom explored in mainstream pop music.
+According to Ellen Hunt of The Guardian, "When She Loved Me" most closely resembles Newman's own work outside of Pixar.